 How to use GNS3, GNS3 Terminology, and Overview

-Set the name and location for the project and click OK.
+Set the project name and location, then click OK.

 Overview / Introduction to GNS3 GUI